rujche/samples/README.md

 In this diagram:
 1. The application run in [Azure Container App Job](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli).
 2. The application's main task is to handle text files.
-3. The text files needed to be handled are stored in [Azure File Share](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
+3. The text files are stored in [Azure File Share](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
-4. After files been handled, they fill be moved into another folder.
+4. After files been handled, they will be moved into another folder.
 5. For each line of text file, if it's valid, it will be converted and send to [Azure Event Hub](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 ## 3. How to run this application

 ### 3.1.
 Prepare necessary Azure resources.

-Create all necessary Azure resources by this:
+1. Create all necessary Azure resources by this:

    ```shell
    ./scripts/create_azure_resources.sh